oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 4. Version `1.0.0` defines the initial release to the specified target group.
    The way in which the version number is incremented after this release is dependent on the content and structure of the document and how it changes.
-5. Patch version `Z` (`x.y.Z` | `x > 0`) MUST be incremented if only backwards compatible bug fixes are introduced.
+5. Patch version `Z` (`x.y.Z` | `x > 0`) SHALL be incremented if only backwards compatible bug fixes are introduced.
    A bug fix is defined as an internal change that fixes incorrect behavior.

    > In the context of the document this is the case e.g. for spelling mistakes.

-6. Minor version `Y` (`x.Y.z` | `x > 0`) MUST be incremented if the content of an existing element changes except for those which are covered through rule 7.
+6. Minor version `Y` (`x.Y.z` | `x > 0`) SHALL be incremented if the content of an existing element changes except for those which are covered through rule 7.
-   It MUST be incremented if substantial new information are introduced or new elements are provided.
+   It SHALL be incremented if substantial new information are introduced or new elements are provided.
    It MAY include patch level changes.
-Patch version MUST be reset to `0` when minor version is incremented.
+Patch version SHALL be reset to `0` when minor version is incremented.
-7. Major version `X` (`X.y.z` | `X > 0`) MUST be incremented if a new comparison with the end user's asset database is required.
+7. Major version `X` (`X.y.z` | `X > 0`) SHALL be incremented if a new comparison with the end user's asset database is required.
    This includes:

    * changes (adding, removing elements or modifying content) in `$.product_tree` or elements which contain `$.product_tree` in their path